sfsworms/LBIO1322/README.md

 # LBIO1322
-Contain R documents for the UCLouvain course LBIO1322
+Contain R script for Michaelis Menten analysis of beta lactamase.
+Those are used as part of the UCLouvain course LBIO1322